 01. Don’t copy the reference exactly

-I can’t stress this enough.
 The temptation to copy every pixel of a photo reference is always there for an artist.
-Photos, obviously, do not look the same as real life so that’s important to remember.
-A reference is there for you to gain information about the proportion, values, edges, and colours.
+People and things in obviously don't look the same in a photo as they do in real life, so remember that a reference is there for you to gain information about the proportion, values, edges and colours.
 In order to get a realistic result, you will most likely have to deviate from the reference.
-Sometimes that deviation is extreme and other times it is subtle.
+Sometimes that deviation will be extreme and other times it will be subtle.

-This may seem like a simple question, but it’s important to ask this up front.
-Otherwise you will automatically default to using a photo reference.
-Obviously working from life is going to give you the most realistic and effective result.
+This may seem like a simple question, but it’s important to ask yourself this up-front.
+Working from life will give you the most realistic and effective result.
 That isn’t always possible, but make sure you aren’t just using a photo reference by default.
-If you can setup something in your studio quickly, and without hassle, then do it that way!
+If you can quickly set something up in your studio, without too much hassle, then do it that way.

 When possible, you want to take the reference photos yourself.
 Each project demands something a little bit different from a reference.
 It can be tempting to just search quickly on the internet and work with a reference that is not quite what you need.
 If at all possible, take the extra time and photograph the reference yourself.

 When we see something strange in a photo, we readily accept it.
 We don’t question the oddity, because of a camera’s inherent ability to document reality.
 However, as an artist, we need to watch out for those things that might look strange when transferred to canvas or paper.
 Forced perspective, odd angles or lighting, or even heavy lens distortion can show up in photos.
 If you are on the lookout for those strange areas you can compensate accordingly.